Locksmith helping a customer in a neighborhood setting

 What licenses do locksmiths need in the US?

 Requirements vary by state.
 As of 2026, approximately 15 states require a specific locksmith license, including California (BSIS license), Texas (DPS license), Virginia, New Jersey, Illinois, Tennessee, Alabama, North Carolina, Oklahoma, South Carolina, Connecticut, Nevada, Maryland, Oregon, and Louisiana.
 In other states, a general contractor or business license may be all that is required.
-Always ask for a license number and verify it on the state's licensing board website before hiring.
+Choosing a locksmith with the appropriate state license ensures they are background-checked and accountable.

 When should I use roadside assistance instead of a locksmith?